derekbonilla/derekbonilla.github.io/covid_19_data_exploration.md

 <img src="images/import csv file.png"/>

 In the new window.
 I set the slider to *Import*.
-Then selected the source file and set the format to *CSV*.
+Then selected the source file and set the format to *csv*.
 Set the *Header* to *Yes* because this file has a header.
 Selected the *Delimiter* as a comma.
 The data was imported and my table was ready to be explored.

 ---
 ### Time For Exploration